MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-teradata-805.md

 ---

-# Install Microsoft R Server 2016 on Teradata Servers
+# Install Microsoft R Server 8.05 on Teradata Servers

 Older versions of R Server are no longer available on the Microsoft download sites, but if you already have a distribution, you can follow these instructions to deploy version 8.0.5.
-For the current release, see [Install R Server for Teradata](r-server-install-teradata-server.md).

-## About the R Server 2016 installer

-Microsoft R Server 2016 includes updated installers that allow you to deploy R in fewer steps, enabled in part by a slipstream installation of **Microsoft R Open for R Server 2016** that comes with most dependencies built into the package.

 >[!NOTE]
->In this release, SLES 10 no longer supported, only SLES 11 SP1.
+>In this release, SLES 10 is no longer supported, only SLES 11 SP1.

-## Download sites

-You can download Microsoft R Server 2016 (version 8.0.5) for Teradata from [here](http://aka.ms/rserver/teradata/download).

 ## Quick Overview